 Bell Canada 879-610 St John’s

-.

 Other carriers may request and receive test CO Codes and numbers for publication in the Planning Letter, in accordance with the timeframe contained in the Relief Implementation Schedule.

 The test numbers must be activated in all networks by the date in the Relief Implementation Schedule and remain active until at least one month after the Relief Date.